Pumpkin Carving Made Easy

 - Home Life

 Pumpkin carving is an essential part of the Halloween festivities and it is a tradition that has been observed for centuries.
-The tradition of pumpkin carving started as an Irish myth of “Stingy Jack” a man that tricked the devil.
+The tradition of pumpkin carving started as an Irish myth of "Stingy Jack" a man that tricked the devil.
 The tradition of carving pumpkins came to the United States via Irish immigrants whom carved turnips, potatoes, and gourds with frightening faces and images in order to ward of Stingy Jack and other spirits.
-Read below for a step by step and tips on how to carve your very own jack-o-lantern, and for the full Stingy Jack story, please visit history.com!
+Here is a step-by step on how to carve your very own jack-o-lantern, and for the full Stingy Jack story, please visit history.com.

 Tip: Taller pumpkins resemble more of a face than wide pumpkins.